Space Crusade (video game): Expansion

 Space Crusade: The Voyage Beyond is an expansion pack to Space Crusade.
 It was released in 1992 for the Amiga and Atari ST. It adds 10 new levels.
 A compilation that included the main game and expansion was released around the same time.

-The reviewer from CU Amiga proclaimed: "If you enjoyed the original, then get hold of this."
+The reviewer from CU Amiga gave a positive response to the game.
 The reviewer from Amiga Power called the game "definitely quality stuff and well up to the original's standards".
 The reviewer from The One Amiga called it "a simplistic but fun RPG that is never less than engrossing".
 The reviewer from Amiga Format stated that "The Voyage Beyond expands upon a good strategy game".